yaritaft/minesweeper_tsed/README.md

 ### Testing

-The core application service is tested with Integration testing, to make sure the core application service remains working properly after applying new changes.
+- The core application service is tested with Integration testing, to make sure the core application service remains working properly after applying new changes.
+- Integration testing is also implemented to test the whole api through rest requests.

 ### Code formatter and Standards